Updated on November 23 at 1:10 p.m. (GMT+8): Updated Dark Seer’s section of the counters for relevancy based on the most recent Dota 2 patch notes.

 Lastly, it’s difficult to kill Abaddon most of the time thanks to Burrowed Time.
 Abaddon’s ultimate will automatically trigger when he is low in HP, and remove all negative effects.
 Not only is Abaddon a strong counter, but he is also one that’s likely to last a long time in each fight.

 kYxY’s tip for playing Abaddon is that you should always remember that Nethertoxin disables Burrowed Time’s passive proc.
 Be sure to manually use it in fights when low in HP.

 Tips and tricks: Manta Style, Force Staff, and Lotus Orb are your friend

 Viper gets weaker as the game goes, but can still be a nuisance in the late game.
 This is why there are multiple items players can aim for to deal with him.

-Manta Style is a great carry item against Viper because it is able to remove his Poison Attack stacks.
+Manta Style is a great carry item against him because it is able to remove his Poison Attack stacks.
 This allows players to either escape or give chase when the situation favors them.
 With careful timing, players can also use Manta Style to dodge Viper Strike.

 For offlaners and soft supports, kYxY recommends getting a Lotus Orb.
 Not only does Lotus Orb remove all Poison stacks, but it can also reflect Viper Strike.
 His ultimate is a fairly slow-moving projectile, and one of the easier spells to reflect in the game.

 For hard supports, there’s always the trusty Force Staff.
-While not the greatest counter, Force Staff’s ability to put space between Viper and his victims will make a difference in a lot of matches.
+While not the greatest counter, Force Staff’s ability to put space between himself and his victims will make a difference in a lot of matches.